A critically important piece of market research is recruiting reputable, high-quality participants. But why?

 - What is Participant Recruitment?

-- Qualitative Research Methods That Need Participant Recruitment
+- Types of Market Research Methods That Need Participants

-- Explaining How to Recruit Participants for Research
+- Ways to Recruit Participants for a Research Study

 - Mistakes to Avoid When Recruiting Participants for Research